dannycolin/fx-compact-mode/README.md

 ## Installation

-Follow the instruction in https://www.userchrome.org/how-create-userchrome-css.html.
+1. Follow the instruction in https://www.userchrome.org/how-create-userchrome-css.html.
+2. Open *about:config* and set `browser.compactmode.show` to `true`.

 ## Screenshots